ProjetsPL/treehouse-theme/collections/_posts/us/2020-05-14-how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

 {:.distinction.distinction-information}
 The acidity can be tested in two ways – by sending a sample to a lab or by using a special acidimeter.
 THe best acidity of a soil for grass seed is 5.5 – 6.5 pH.

 Make sure to **fertilize the soil** for a week before planting the grass seed.
-To do this, use a starter or a universal fertilizer You can purchase both at a garden center.
+To do this, use a starter or a universal fertilizer.
+You can purchase both at a garden center.
 Mix it with the soil according to the manufacturer's instructions.

 The last, but equally important step of preparing the soil before planting grass seed is **rolling the ground**.
 It helps to even the surface for planting and thickens the soil.